EDeijl/Portfolio/Readme.md

 Why?
 ---
-Because I wanted to build something significant with Nodejs and Angularjs, and what better to promote your skills than building your portfolio with them?
+Because I wanted to build something significant with Nodejs and Angularjs, and what better way to promote your skills than building your portfolio with them?

 How?
 ---